 - There is more than a 1.5-year blank period after their completion date of the preceding course

-- In order to enroll in a course, please contact the instructor who teaches the section you wish to get in.
+- In order to enroll in a course, please contact the instructor who teaches the section you wish to enroll in

-- You may not take a placement test for the same course twice within a calendar year.
+- You may not take a placement test for the same course within a calendar year

 Date, Time, and Place of Test